top of page

 We publish our curriculum below so that you can see exactly what your child is learning and why.
 You can even use the links to play along with your child at home after each session.
 Please don't jump ahead of us though as we don't want the children to repeat content.

-KS1 - Coding with Fuzzies
+KS1 - Coding with Music

 Summer Term 2025